benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 # How to Use

 ### 1. **Set up the database:**
 The SQL scripts provided create the necessary tables to analyze the data.
-Run the scripts in your pgAdmin4 database to generate the required tables.
+Run the scripts in your chosen database management system to generate the required tables.

 ### 2. **Data Source:**
 The data for this analysis comes from the official NBA stats and game logs, which are organized into team performance metrics such as points, turnovers, rebounds, etc.

 ### 3. **Running Queries:**
-The queries used in the analysis can be found in the in the folder.
+The queries used in the analysis can be found in the in the folder (as well as this Readme File.
 These queries will allow you to:
 - Compile the season averages of specific game stats across the NBA.
 - Compare season averages to performance on the second day of back-to-back games.
-- Calculate the deviation for each statistic and find which teams show the most noticeable differences in performance.
+- Calculate the deviation and percentage change for each statistic and find which teams show the most noticeable differences in performance.

 # Insights & Analysis